Operators of quantum theory of Dirac's free field: Operators of Dirac's theory

 Another conserved and translation invariant operator was proposed by Fradkin and Good \cite{FG} defining its Fourier transform,

 where the operator $N$ has the Fourier transform (\ref{Num}).
 As $N$ commutes with the spin operator ${\vec S}$ and $N^2=I$ we may write directly the commutators

 that guarantee a desired square norm but without defining a Lie algebra.
-The simple algebraic properties of the Fradkin-Good spin-type operator indicate that this is somewhat useless being equivalent with the Pryce(e) one which is the genuine conserved spin operator of Dirac's theory.
+The simple algebraic properties of the Fradkin-Good spin-type operator indicate that this is somewhat useless being equivalent with the Pryce(e) one.
+Other operators proposed recently \cite{Ch3,Ch4} could be related to the above spin and spin-type operators in further investigations.

 The Pryce(c)-Czochor spin-type operator was constructed from the beginning according to Pryce's hypothesis (c).
 Moreover, it is not difficult to verify that the Frankel one complies with the hypothesis (d) such that both these operators are related to specific position operators, ${\vec X}_{\rm Pr(c)}=\underline{\vec x}+\delta {\vec X}_{\rm Pr(c)}$ and respectively ${\vec X}_{\rm Pr(d)}=\underline{\vec x}+\delta {\vec X}_{\rm Pr(d)}$.
 Observing that the corrections are Fourier operators it is convenient to use the artifice